IH-honnette/urban_mobility_summatives/README.md

 ## Database Schema

-The database uses a normalized structure with three main tables:
+The database uses a normalized structure with three main tables;

 ### Vendors Table
 ```sql